STATE is almost here.

 War Eagle Invitational Results -- On October 11, 2025, Arkansas quizbowl teams from across NWA (and a few from Central Arkansas) gathered at Rogers Heritage High School to compete in the War Eagle Invitational.
 This event had two divisions; in the Navy (7A teams plus Russellville A and B), Russellville A defeated FS Southside A 245-160 in the final, maintaining their undefeated record on the season.
 They put up the season's first 500+ point game on AGQBA format in the preliminaries in a resounding 520-135 win over Bryant and continued their dominance throughout the day.
-Southside A similarly stomped their way through the preliminary rounds, with their highest-scoring single game was a 465-120 thrashing of Rogers B. In the third place game, Fayetteville defeated Russellville B 120-75.
+Southside A similarly stomped their way through the preliminary rounds, with their highest-scoring single game being a 465-120 thrashing of Rogers B. In the third place game, Fayetteville defeated Russellville B 120-75.

 In the Orange division (1A-6A teams), Haas Hall Fayetteville A defeated Mountain View 190-60 in the final to claim their first tournament victory of the season.
 HHFV A won all five of their matches (only 5? -- everyone please advocate for better tournament formats because what) in convincing fashion to continue their hot streak after a 3rd place showing at last weekend's University of Arkansas Hawgs Invitational.
 Pulaski Academy defeated 2A upstart Ozark Catholic 115-30 in the third place game.